 Hojicha pairs especially well with oat milk because the roasted tea and creamy oat flavour bring out a warm, dessert-like mood without needing to become overly sweet.

+For the full step-by-step method, read our dedicated guide: how to make a hojicha latte.
 If you enjoy green tea lattes, you may also like our guide: How to Make a Matcha Latte That Tastes Like Real Matcha.

-How to use hojicha powder in recipes
+Hojicha powder in recipes

 Hojicha powder is useful beyond drinks.